AdrianKazi/rnn-implementation-and-memory-ablation/README.md

 This repository is intentionally minimal.

-The focus is not on performance, benchmarks, or hyperparameter tuning, but on isolating and understanding the **mechanism of memory** in recurrent models.
+The focus is not on performance, benchmarks, or hyperparameter tuning, but on isolating and understanding the